Drowbe/coffee-pub-monarch/README.md

 2. You'll see new controls above the module list:
    - A dropdown to select saved module sets
    - "Load Set" button to apply the selected set
-   - "Save Set" button to save your current configuration
+   - "Save as New" button to save your current configuration
+   - "Update" button to update an existing set
    - "Delete" button to remove saved sets
+   - "Export Sets" and "Import Sets" buttons for sharing configurations

 When you select a module set from the dropdown:
 - Modules that will be enabled are highlighted in green
 - Modules that will be disabled are highlighted in red
-- Unchanged modules remain unhighlighted
+- Changes to the current configuration are highlighted in yellow (as shown in the second screenshot)

 ## License